-These procedures are referred to as ‘Low Priority Procedures’ (LPPs).
-This page is aimed at explaining what LPPs are, why we have them and how applications for LPPs are assessed, with links to further information.
+These procedures are referred to as ‘Low Priority Procedures’ (LPPs), which is part of a Prior Approvals process within Clinically Effective Commissioning (CEC).
+This page is aimed at explaining what LPPs/Prior Approvals are, why we have them and how applications for LPPs/Prior Approvals are assessed, with links to further information.

-A Low Priority Procedure (LPP) is a medical procedure which is considered as not providing effective treatment and/or sufficient long term benefits.
+A Low Priority or Prior Approval Procedure (LPP/PAP) is a medical procedure which is considered as not providing effective treatment and/or sufficient long term benefits.

 A LPP is either